alvarogarcia7/link-collection-rust/BACKLOG.md

 }
 ```
 ### STORY - ID:6.2 - Add a logger
-### 🚧STORY - ID:6.3 - Add a configuration so the values are not repeated
+### ✅STORY - ID:6.3 - Add a configuration so the values are not repeated
 ### STORY - ID:6.4 - Read the configuration from a file
 ### EPIC - ID:2 - Add a new record to the database
-### 🚧STORY - ID:2.1 - From the CLI
+### ✅STORY - ID:2.1 - From the CLI
 ### 🚧STORY - ID:2.2 - From a (temporary) file
 ### EPIC - ID:3 - Retrieve items
 ### EPIC - ID:4 - Download items from HackerNews